Table of Contents

 Women who often used chemical hair relaxers or hair straighteners and were diagnosed with any of the following injuries may be eligible for financial compensation and hair relaxer cash settlement advantages through a lawsuit against hair relaxer:

-These are the significant hair relaxing side effects.
+These are some of the hair relaxing side effects.

 Unfortunately, people with these issues might need to be made aware that using L’Oreal hair straightening products could be to blame.
 Women are filing lawsuits against L’Oreal to receive a settlement for their losses now that the lawsuit against the corporation is receiving widespread attention.